glf30/2a-props/exercise/README.md

 ### Rendering

 Pass the data as props to their respective components.
+The Movie component should utilize the `props` object directly while the Actor component should utilize destructuring.
-Display the props for each component however you would like while also taking into account the following:
+You can display the information however you want while also taking into acount the following:

 - If the movie has a rating of **4.2 or higher**, display:
   **"Critically Acclaimed"**